JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 ## Related Work

 This is not the first attempt to use influence functions for cluster reweighting.
-Quad framed influence based cluster level sampling as an armed bandit problem [15].
+Zhang et al. (2024) framed influence-based, cluster-level sampling as a multi-armed bandit problem.
 Instead of allowing an iterative algorithm to learn optimal weights, they sample according to influence computed on a single model state.
 In order to avoid diversity issues that come with simple $top-k$ selection methods, they enforce diversity through a tunable hyperparameter.
-By removing the need to tune this parameter and allowing selection to be driven, solely, by capabilities and behaviors desired in the downstream model, we offer a simpler, more flexible approach.
+By removing the need to tune this parameter and allowing selection to be driven, solely, by behaviors desired in the downstream model, we offer a simpler, more flexible approach.

-There are also approaches that look at reweighting over clusters / domains such as (Liu et al., 2025) and (Diao et al., 2025).
-However, these approaches rely on grid searching, which is costly and heavily limits the number of parameters (in our setting, cluster weights) that can be optimized.
+There are also approaches that look at reweighting over clusters/domains such as (Liu et al., 2025) and (Diao et al., 2025).
+However, these approaches rely on grid search, which is costly and heavily limits the number of parameters (in our setting, cluster weights) that can be optimized.

-Additional recent work using metagradient-based data filtering was explored in (Calian et al., 2025).
+Additional recent work using metagradient-based data filtering was explored by Calian et al. (2025).
 Their method uses meta-gradients to learn a scoring function, which is used for online minibatch selection.
-While offering an exciting direction, their method produced diminishing returns as the starting corpus improved, yielding minimal compute savings on C4.
+While offering an exciting direction, they evaluate on notably weaker starting corpuses and yield minimal compute savings when they reach C4.
 In contrast, our results demonstrate significant performance improvements using a starting corpus that is already orders of magnitude more compute efficient than C4.

 Perhaps the most closely related work is that in (Engstrom et al., 2025).
 While similar, by transitioning from individual datapoints to groups of datapoints, our setup presents three advantages: